SNU-LIST/DeepResp/README.md

 * The source code for simulation generates the simulated respiration-corrupted images with the MR images and the respiration data.
 * MR images : (Height x Width x slices) complex numpy data,  Respiration data : (Subjects x data sample) float numpy data,
 * Results: the complex-valued numpy images ( read-out x phase-encoding x slice ) are generated.
-* As sample, parts of MR images and repiration data are on data/acquired_data_for_simulation

 ## Training
 * The source code for training.
 The training performed with the saved data from the simulation.